upcmd/up/README.md

 The Ultimate Provisioner: the modern configuration management, build and automation tool

 * Sick of using Makefile, Ansible, Ant, Gradle, Rake and different frameworks ... ?
-* Tired of a patching Shell scripts, gluing different tools together, elegantly?
+* Tired of patching Shell scripts, integrating different tools together, elegantly?
 * Lacking of an overall simple solution of automation, nicely integrated in a Cloud environments?
 * Feeling the pains of your DevOps, Ci/CD best practice?

-Try UPcmd - One For All!
-Built with Experience, Love and Soul!
+* Need the interoperability to collaborate with popular tools: terraform, packer, vagrant, docker, kubectl, helm .... ?

-No worries of replacing anything you already setup, UPcmd does not dictate and work exclusively with other tools, rather it incorporates and collaborates with others
+No worries of replacing anything you already setup, UPcmd does not dictate and work exclusively with other tools, rather it incorporates and collaborates with others, but it is capable to be a framework in case you do need it

-## Unix is sexy, however it is black and dull, how does it look like?
+## How does it look like?

-All the project build, test, regression tests, the documentation site generation, publish the tagged release and latest rolling release are done using one Up task
+All the project build, test, regression tests, the documentation site generation, publishing the tagged release and latest rolling release are using Up tasks

-This is how the publish latest bleeding edge release look like when you run [UP task](https://github.com/upcmd/up/blob/master/up.yml)
+This is how publishing latest bleeding edge release look like when you run [UP task](https://github.com/upcmd/up/blob/master/up.yml)

 ![up ngo Publish_latest](https://raw.githubusercontent.com/upcmd/up-demo/master/demos/publish_latest.gif)